dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1361: Pursuing equity enhances societal opportunities.
+### T1361: Wealth should come from hard work and ethical actions.

 |Support|
 |---|